thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - All newcomers represent a region of which they hold citizenship, and not just their region of residence or heritage.
 - The data for on-the-spot registrants is accurate, as they are particularly error-prone.
 Pay special attention to those, otherwise crucial information such as WCA IDs and/or dates of birth may be unavailable.
 - All the data of all returners (competitors with a WCA ID) matches their data currently stored in the WCA database.
 If there is any difference and a correction is needed, request this change (see section on Requesting Changes to Personal Data further below) when submitting the results.
 - If the date of birth for a competitor is still missing after the competition, the WRT will not accept their results.
-Change it to be blank on the user’s account and do not enter bogus dates such as "1900-01-01".
+Change it to be blank on the user's account and do not enter bogus dates such as "1900-01-01".
 The results must be removed before submitting, and the competitor must be contacted to get their information after which their results may be recognized.

 ### Submitting Results